Have you sponsored this project? If so, log in to comment on updates!

 5. The mountainous landscape makes for difficult cycling, with the added effects of altitude on the body.
 Peaks above 4500m and road passes up to 3000m, plus crossing the impressive Blue Nile Gorge.

-...that said, Ethiopia is the country I have been most excited for!
+All considered you can see why some cyclists choose to skip this country or get half way through and decide to fly or bus out.
+We will see how it goes... ...that said, Ethiopia is the country I have been most excited for!
 I love a good hill and it’s one of two African countries that were NEVER colonised so is quite unique.
 Seeing Josh, plus having been warned by a few trucks (including a UNICEF vehicle) that the current tribal conflict at this border is too serious and that we should fly, has made us quite apprehensive.
 Though we might officially have a visa for Ethiopia, all the people we pass have not invited us to their territory and we hope that through remembering this fact and showing respect, humility and big smiles we may be able to minimise some of the hostility towards us as “ferenjis”.

 For now we will enjoy this peaceful Sudanese campsite, watch some shooting stars and listen to the sounds of the night - there is wildlife here!